heroku/buildpacks/README.md

 We believe:
 - Building OCI images shouldn't be a pain.
 - Developers should spend time writing application code, not endless container configurations.
--Community standards and build experiences that **just work** like you expect them to.
+- Community standards and build experiences that **just work** like you expect them to.

 ## Table of contents